Age Discrimination in Hiring

 The bad news is that while age discrimination in hiring is illegal under the federal Age Discrimination in Employment Act (ADEA) these cases are very tough to prove.

-You have the option of suing the employer, if you can find an attorney to take your case, or you may file a claim with the Equal Opportunity Commission and seek redress through the Federal Government or through the appropriate offices in your local state government, depending on the laws in your location (See http://labor-employment-law.lawyers.com/employment-discrimination/Filing-a-Claim-with-the-EEOC.html.)
+You have the option of suing the employer, if you can find an attorney to take your case, or you may file a claim with the Equal Opportunity Commission and seek redress through the Federal Government or through the appropriate offices in your local state government, depending on the laws in your location (See Filing a Claim with the EEOC.)

 “Discrimination in hiring is every bit as illegal as other discrimination cases, but as a practical matter it is very difficult to find hard evidence.
 If you apply for a job and there were a lot of applicants and the person hired happens to be younger, how could you show that age discrimination is the reason?”